Expressions of Interest open 2 March 2026

 Promoting community perinatal mental wellbeing through technology, education, and mentorship.

-The Village Foundation will continue their journey of addressing isolation and improving the wellbeing of parents through preventative supports that centre around connection.
-Co-developed with a network of parents, healthcare professionals, and people with lived experience, the Village Community, in partnership with UniSA, will bring together three avenues for support: Village Life - access to relevant support and information via online and facilitated learning, Village Connect - connection through an App for parents and a self-monitoring mood tool, and Village Mentoring - the opportunity to engage in providing and receiving face to face mentoring support from experienced peers.
+The Village Foundation built on previous work that sought to address improving the wellbeing of parents through preventative supports that centre around connection.
+Co-developed with a network of parents, healthcare professionals, and people with lived experience, the Village Community, in partnership with UniSA, brought together three avenues for support: Village Life - access to relevant support and information via online and facilitated learning, Village Connect - connection through an App for parents and a self-monitoring mood tool, and Village Mentoring - the opportunity to engage in providing and receiving face to face mentoring support from experienced peers.
+Their Discovery Project, focussed on the Village Mentoring component, and working with different community groups to understand what would be important for them in how they engage with this type of support.

 Our previous Discovery Partners